ZexinChen/AlphaTracker/Manual/Colab.md

 ## Step 5:

-Run the following code block to download `AlphaTracker` into your Google Drive...Wait a minute or two, then go to your `My Drive` folder...you should notice a new folder by the name `AlphaTracker` has appeared.
+Run the following code block to download `AlphaTracker` into your Google Drive.
+Wait a minute or two, then go to your `My Drive` folder...you should notice a new folder by the name `AlphaTracker` has appeared.

 <p align = 'center'>